-- If water couch begins to choke areas of open water control measures will be instigated. - 2.
+- 1. If water couch begins to choke areas of open water control measures will be instigated. - 2.
 Any non-native shrub or tree species which become established on the Swamp will be removed.
 Other non-native plants will be controlled if they pose a threat to the Swamp's conservation values. - 3.
-Fox numbers will be opportunistically controlled. - 4.
+Fox and cat numbers will be controlled. - 4.
+CALM will liaise with the Agricultural Protection Board and landholders on, an adjacent to, the Swamp to control weeds and animal pests which my threaten the values of the Swamp or adjacent private land. - 5.
+CALM will liaise with the Agricultural Protection Board and private landholders regarding the control of declared plants and animals on land on or adjacent to the Swamp. - 6.
 Adjacent landholders will remain responsible for the maintenance of stock-proof fences where their land adjoins the Swamp.